DavidSparker0417/DavidSparker0417/README.md

 ### <div align="center">I'm David, one of the IT engineer🏃 who like dive in🏊‍♂️ new area of software technology.💫</div>

-- 🌱 I’m currently learning full-stack development using various framework.
+- 🌱 I’m currently passionate in Blockchain development.

 <br/>